source-data/soda-curation/README.md

 For any questions or issues, please open an issue on the GitHub repository.
 We appreciate your interest and contributions to the soda-curation project!

 ## Changelog

+### 2.0.4 (2025-07-11)
+- QC pipeline now sources test metadata and version from config file
+- Output includes `qc_test_metadata` and `qc_version` fields for all runs
+- Permalinks for each QC test are included in the config and output
+- Improved handling of test status (`passed: null` when not needed)
+- Patch-level version bump for both soda-curation and QC pipeline

 ### 2.0.0 (2025-06-10)
 - Added Quality Control (QC) module for automated manuscript assessment